How To Forgive A Cheating Wife: Is Reconciliation Possible?

 Cheaters can often identify the problems that led to them cheating on their spouses and not cheat again.
 But there is also precedent for people who once cheated to go out and cheat again, especially if they have yet to address the issues that lead them to make these sorts of harmful decisions.

 If an individual notices warning signs that lead them to believe their wife is cheating on them, communicating with their partner about issues that contributed to the alleged affair and speaking honestly about emotions is an integral part of conflict resolution.
-Sigs your wife is cheating on you can also be seen as signs that your relationship requires reparations somehow.
+Signs your wife is cheating on you can also be seen as signs that your relationship requires reparations somehow.

 If a person's wife is cheating on them, the cheating could be a sign of a lack of proper communication or a lack of problem-solving in the relationship.
-Many couples find that attending therapy, whether individual or couples therapy, can help comfort your wife, husband, or partner and address these sorts of deeply-rooted concerns.
+Many couples find that attending therapy, whether individual or couples therapy, can help comfort their wife, husband, or partner and address these sorts of deeply-rooted concerns.
 Couples therapy can also provide couples with skills and techniques to help prevent/manage future conflicts.

 How do you heal yourself after being cheated on?